darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-juice.md

 ![](https://clamshatter.github.io/assets/juicy19.png)

-The key to finding the right password to sift through is looking at the __status__ of the payload.
+The key to finding the right password  is looking at the __status__ of the __payload__.
 Once you have it we can get to business.
-Log on to admin with the password.
+Log on to admin account with the password.

 ![](https://clamshatter.github.io/assets/juicy20.png)